NFT-DAO/Governance-HOLON/Training/README.md

 ## Developers

-Any developers with GitHub experience are encourgaed to participate by issuing pull requests to add content or raise issues.
+Any developers with GitHub experience are encourgaed to participate by issuing pull requests to add content or raise issues on these training materials.

 ## The beginning